DmitryEfimenko/ssr-with-i18n/article/part-5.md

 3. On the client: retrieve the data using API: `transferState.get(key, defaultValue)`

 ### Our implementation
-First, let's add the TransferStateModules to the imports:
+First, let's add the TransferState Modules to the imports:
 ```ts
 import { BrowserTransferStateModule, TransferState } from '@angular/platform-browser';